Enjoying our puzzle hints?

 VIRGO

-Definition: a constellation or astrological sign
+Definition: a constellation and astrological sign

 STAND-UP